 In moving to Scotland I shall encounter some similar issues and some that are different.
 I guess that funding issues are ones that come up everywhere right now, and Scotland certainly is no exception.
 Having nailed their colours to the mast of free higher education, the main political parties in Scotland are now grappling with how to make that affordable, and some rather curious ideas are now being mooted, such as the idea of charging EU students (and English ones, as is already the case), but not Scottish ones.
 This almost certainly cannot be dome within the terms of EU law.
 In the meantime funding cuts have placed strong pressures on the universities, some of whom are having to reduce costs significantly and with some dramatic consequences.
 The question of whether universities are autonomous or are bodies that need to reflect government priorities has also been a live issue.
 But overall there is still, I believe, a reasonable degree of self-confidence in the system and a willingness on the part of politicians to give the university sector a high priority.

 As I move from Ireland to Scotland, I cannot help feeling that, both as countries and as higher education sectors, we have many common interests, opportunities and problems.
 I hope that I shall be able to witness and perhaps stimulate some new connections between both jurisdictions.
-There is much to be gained from that.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+There is much to be gained from that.higher education comment below, or link to this permanent URL from your own site.